Biological Zones in Lakes

 (iii) Benthic zone:

 The bottom sediments in a lake comprises the benthic zone.
-Living organism when die settles down to the bottom which are decomposed by bacteria present in benthic zone.
+Living organisms, when they die, settle down to the bottom, where they are decomposed by bacteria present in the benthic zone.

 PRODUCTIVITY OF LAKE